 New to the pursuit of financial independence, we wanted to optimize our spending.
 We were spending money in many areas of convenience and for items that did not align with our values.
 We understood this and prioritized this early on in our journey.

-Two years ago we set a goal of decreasing our expenses by $10,000 per year.
+Four years ago we set a goal of decreasing our expenses by $10,000 per year.

 Decreasing our expenses helps us two-fold.
 First, it allows us to save (and invest) more money, which will contribute towards our other goal of wealth accumulation, but more importantly, it lowers the amount we need to save to reach financial independence.

 I’m going to say that again because this is critical to our success.

 By learning to live on less, we not only have more money to build up our nest egg, but we will require a smaller balance to consider ourselves financially independent.
 The nest egg will have to fund a less-expensive lifestyle.

 Here’s a visual that helped articulate how our goal to decrease our annual expenses by $10,000 would impact our journey to financial independence.
 We estimated that by decreasing our annual expenses by even $10,000, not only will our assets grow at a faster pace to allow us to hit our original target 1 year earlier than our baseline, but the target decreases so that we hit our updated FI target another year earlier, in year 9.